Back to blog

 Common Mistakes to Avoid

-• Late filing: Automatic surcharge of up to 10% of the amount due (maximum €25,000).
+• Late filing: a surcharge of 1% of the balance due per month applies

 Norman Blog